sketch-of-an-elephant/category-theory/README.md

 ## Organisation

-We will meet weekly on Wednesdays at 13:00 (most likely at the **LMU Central Building**).
+We will meet weekly on **Wednesdays at 13:00** in the group room of the philosophy library, that is at Geschwister-Scholl-Platz 01 **room D321**.

+You get there by entering trough the [main entrance of the library](https://www.lmu.de/raumfinder/index.html#/building/bw0000/map?room=000901252A#%2Fbuilding%2Fbw0000%2Fmap%3Froom=000901252A%23%2Fbuilding%2Fbw0000%2Fmap%3Froom=000901252A%23%2Fbuilding%2Fbw0000%2Fmap%3Froom=000901252A).
+And then proceed to the [room on the top floor](https://www.lmu.de/raumfinder/index.html#/building/bw0000/map?room=000903471C)

+The setions also are in parallel held online, this is [the link for the Google meets meeting](https://meet.google.com/zit-toen-nzb)

+There is also a Whatsapp group for the reading group, here is an [invite link](https://chat.whatsapp.com/F1HZY19O1vTAqXXH0FAb0Q) for you to join.

 **For any questions please contact me by email: [A.Melnik@campus.lmu.de](mailto:A.Melnik@campus.lmu.de)**

 Each week, we will hold a session covering a topic in category theory.
-There will be an associated reading for each session, but participants are *not required* to read it in advance.
+There will be an associated [reading](./Categroy_theory_reading_group.pdf) for each session, but participants are *not required* to read it in advance.

 I am prepared to lead all of the sessions, but volunteers are very welcome — especially for **Part II**, where you could show how Category Theory applies to your field.